Meteor-Community-Packages/meteor-collection2/README.md

 methods.

-Use the `MyCollection.simpleSchema()` method to access the attached `SimpleSchema` instance for a Meteor.Collection instance.
+Use the `MyCollection.simpleSchema()` method to access the attached `SimpleSchema` instance for a Mongo.Collection instance.
 For example:

 ```js
 check(doc, MyCollection.simpleSchema());